Learner Driver Car Insurance

 - Having alcohol or illegal substances in their system

-- Driving without supervision or unsuitable supervision (another learner driver, a driver who owns their provisional license (P1 or P2) or a disqualified driver)
+- Driving without supervision or unsuitable supervision (another learner driver, a driver who only has their provisional licence (P1 or P2) or a disqualified driver)

 - Exceeding the permitted speed limit